Who Do You Sue if Your Doctor Misdiagnoses Your Cancer?

 - Wrongful death

 If your doctor misdiagnoses your cancer, your personal injury lawyer in Houston will fight to get you the money you deserve.
-You need to call today and schedule your initial consultation with an experienced personal injury attorney in Houston.
+You need to call today and schedule your initial consultation with a personal injury law firm in Houston.

 Your attorney at McDonald Worley will sit down with you and review your case.
 They’ll let you know how much your case may be worth.
 They’ll also give you an idea of what kind of damages you can demand.
 The consultation is absolutely free and you pay nothing until you settle your case.